-The bill aims to establish balanced legislative oversight of gubernatorial powers during a declared emergency by amending existing laws in Washington State.
+The bill aims to establish balanced legislative oversight of gubernatorial powers during declared emergencies by amending existing laws in Washington State.
 It introduces new provisions that require the governor's proclamations of a state of emergency to be in writing, signed, and filed with the secretary of state, and mandates public notice through media.
-The bill specifies that a state of emergency can only be terminated by the governor, through a concurrent resolution by the legislature if in session, or by a written termination from the legislative leadership if the legislature is not in session and 90 days have passed since the emergency declaration.
+The bill specifies that a state of emergency can be terminated by the governor, through a concurrent resolution by the legislature if in session, or by a written termination from the leadership of both legislative chambers if the legislature is not in session for more than 90 days.

 Additionally, the bill modifies the governor's authority to issue orders during a state of emergency, including prohibiting public gatherings and regulating the sale of certain goods.
-It also stipulates that if any orders remain in effect for more than 30 days, the legislature can terminate them through a concurrent resolution or by written agreement from the legislative leadership if not in session.
-The bill emphasizes the need for legislative involvement in the oversight of emergency powers, ensuring that the governor's authority is balanced with legislative checks.
+It also stipulates that if any orders remain in effect for more than 30 days, the legislature can terminate them through a concurrent resolution or by written agreement from the leadership of both chambers if the legislature is not in session.
+The bill emphasizes the need for legislative involvement in emergency powers, ensuring that the governor's actions are subject to checks and balances.

 Substitute Bill: 43.06.210, 43.06.220